Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. In the Basement

-If you have a basement that’s not used a whole lot, it could be the perfect place for your cat’s food and water bowls.
+If you have an unused basement, it could be the perfect place for your cat’s food and water bowls.
 Maybe you could set the bowls under the steps or place them along a wall where your cat can eat and drink without being bothered.

 While this solution could be the answer to a cat that’s easily distracted, you may have to watch out for insects and mice.
-Many basements have creepy crawlers roaming around, and cat food and water are two things insects and mice go after.
-This means you’ll have to be extra diligent in keeping an eye on things if you put cat food and water in your basement.
+Many basements have pests roaming around, and cat food and water are two things insects and mice go after.
+You’ll have to be diligent in keeping an eye on things if you put cat food and water in your basement.

-Another downside to this option is that you’ll have to go up and down the basement steps every day to fill your cat’s bowls and keep them clean.
+Another downside to this option is that you will have to go up and down the basement steps every day to fill your cat’s bowls and keep them clean.
 But you could always look at those extra steps positively and consider them good exercise!

 Pros